Definitive 2025 Compliance Guide

 An incomplete or poorly maintained SWP3 is one of the easiest ways to get a violation.
 Learn how to prevent the most common stormwater mistakes.

-See Common Stormwater Violations
+See Common Violations

-Top 3 Most Common (and Costly) TCEQ Violations
+Top 3 Most Common TCEQ Violations

 Based on recent TCEQ enforcement data, a few key areas consistently trip up plant operators.
 Focusing on these can provide the biggest return on your compliance investment.